 But I think AFA has taken a stance against grading figures that have had their heads replaced at the factory with unmarked ones.
 Whereas CAS' original approach was to case and grade a 6" Black Series figure and mark it as a prototype on the label, without any explanation as to what it truly is.
 The pieces are now marked as first shots, but the company should have a better grasp on what these pieces ultimately are, if they are going to accept them to be graded.

-As far as authenticity.
+Grading started to occur circa 2005 / 2006 and was discussed for several pages at Behindthetoys which you can be accessed via Wayback and found here: BEHIND THE TOYS - How Can You Grade A Prototype? (archive.org) Personally my view hasn't changed.
+I really don't see the point in grading a prototype as the piece was never meant to make it out to the general public.As far as authenticity.
 Research is key.
 I see some collectors utilize a COA as a security blanket due to the fact they don't research the creation process and have no idea what they are looking at.
 They are just obtaining the piece because it's an interesting item to have, and other collectors are doing it.
 COA's are not worth the paper they are printed on, and only state to the best of the signer of the COA's knowledge, their opinion on the piece.
-It's always in the best interest to ask questions and obtain opinions on a piece if there's questions, but getting a prototype graded just to be encased to be displayed nicely seems like a waste of funds that can be utilized towards another prototype purchase.๐
+It's always in the best interest to ask questions and obtain opinions on a piece if there's questions, but getting a prototype graded just to be encased to be displayed nicely seems like a waste of funds that can be utilized towards another prototype purchase.šRobert

 I'm not a fan of grading prototypes unless it's something very rare like Flocked Chewbacca or Grey Vader, etc. It can also makes sense, like Don said, to get special casing for hard to display pieces, but I don't think a grade is necessary in those instances.
 Much like David Quinn I'm frequently arranging and photographing different prototypes together.
-Creating Star Wars scenes with prototypes is fire and cases extinguish that fire. ๐๐ฅ
+Creating Star Wars scenes with prototypes is fire and cases extinguish that fire. šš„

 Vintage makes sense especially if you decide to sell on Hakes as they only accept AFA graded pieces for authenticity purposes.
-Iโve never felt the need or urge to grade a modern piece though.
+Iāve never felt the need or urge to grade a modern piece though.
 I do like CAS for casing special pieces that are hard to display with the special casing.
-I guess itโs that simple in my mind.
+I guess itās that simple in my mind.
 Cheers

 I collect carded and loose figures from the Kenner line, and prototypes and preproduction pieces from the Hasbro lines.
 And while I like to grade all of the vintage production pieces, I have decided not to grade any prototypes.